Last Updated on May 19, 2022 by DMEditor

 I think both of these tools are very useful and much needed in today’s world where remote working and busy schedules mean it can be hard to have meetings in one location.
 Zoom edges it for me and provides a better all-round experience for your business communications.

-Have you used Zoom or GoToMeeting before?
+Have you used GoToMeeting vs Zoom before?
 Did they make virtual meetings, training, or webinars easier?
 Let us know.